Style Guide

 Never write specific counts for collections that grow between releases.

-Apply to any reference to commands/, skills/, agents/, hooks/, core/templates/, mcp-server/src/tools/, or any directory whose contents change between releases.
+Apply to any reference to commands/, skills/, agents/, hooks/, core/default-templates/, mcp-server/src/tools/, or any directory whose contents change between releases.

 | Disallowed | Allowed |